Arizona Spring Songbirds Photo Tour 2020

 Hat and Sun Protection: A baseball cap and sunscreen is a good idea for the daytime.
 When photographing owls at night it can actually get cold enough to warrant a winter cap.

 Bag Blind.
 No need to bring your own.
 Blinds will be provided for you.

 Camera Gear.
-BAlmost all the official photos we are seeking on this trip will be taken with your longest lens.
+Almost all the official photos we are seeking on this trip will be taken with your longest lens.
+With your crop factor and tele-extenders, you should have 600mm in the very least.
 I recommend also bringing a landscape lens and a macro if you have room, because we often find a beautiful roadside pull off or interesting lizard and might take a few moments to grab an image while we are making our way to another bird location.
 Bring a tripod.
 If you want to join us for the bat session, bring a cable release (or any device that will allow the camera shutter to be constantly depressed without your finger having to touch the camera.)
 Most people prefer to bring a flash for owls at night, but it should be possible to simply photograph using the light from my bright flashlights.